xinjianhou/design-mode/README.md

 # design-mode
-some jar samples to explain design mode
+some java code samples to explain design mode